mercadopago/devsite-docs/guides/checkout-bricks/how-to-integrate-3ds.en.md

 >
 > The returned field `three_ds_info` contains the necessary information to continue the payment process if the `status_detail` is `pending_challenge`.

-2. To continue the flow and display the _Challenge_ in a simplified way, it is recommended to integrate with the [Status Screen Brick](/developers/en/docs/checkout-bricks/status-screen-brick/default-rendering), informing the ID generated payment, in addition to the content of the `three_ds_info` object, which was returned by the payment API.
+2. To continue the flow and display the _Challenge_ in a simplified way, it is recommended to integrate with the [Status Screen Brick](/developers/en/docs/checkout-bricks/status-screen-brick/default-rendering), informing the ID generated payment, in addition to the content of the `three_ds_info` object, which were returned by the payment API.

 If you do not want to use the Status Screen Brick at this stage, we advise you to access the [Deployment](/developers/en/docs/checkout-api/how-tos/how-to-integrate-3ds) section in the [Checkout API](/developers/en/docs/checkout-api/landing) documentation, as additional steps will be needed to, for example, capture the event emitted when the _Challenge_ is completed.